GOOD NEWS OF GREAT JOY

 Glory to God in the highest!

 It is indeed good tidings of great joy that Jesus Christ came into the world to save sinners.
-No news could be better than this!
+No news could be better than that!

 Paul testifies, “This is a faithful saying and worthy of all acceptance, that Christ Jesus came into the world to save sinners, of whom I am chief.”
 (1 Tim.
 1:15 NKJV).